Kateryna Liaskovska

 Start with essential information

-The first section should present information that matters to readers instead of showing technical specifications.
-The opening statement should read:
+Your first section should present information that matters to readers, not technical specifications.
+Your opening statement should say:

 "Your dashboard now connects all tools through a coding-free interface."

-The introduction presents the benefits of the product before moving to specific details.
+This presents the product's benefits before moving to specific details.
 Technical readers appreciate when you respect their time by leading with value.

 Use analogies for complex concepts

-The system functions as a translator which enables different tools to establish communication with each other.
+The system works like a translator that enables different tools to communicate with each other.

-Complex ideas become easier to understand through the use of analogies.
+Complex ideas become easier to understand through analogies.
 Compare technical processes to everyday experiences your audience knows well.

 Structure content for scanning

-• The document should include H2 and H3 headings along with bullet points for features and short paragraphs that contain two to three sentences.
+• Include H2 and H3 headings, bullet points for features, and short paragraphs with two to three sentences.

-The structure enhances readability because it allows readers to quickly understand the content.
+This structure improves readability because it lets readers quickly understand the content.
 Use clear hierarchy and white space effectively.

 Include proof in content

-Technical readers require concrete evidence to support their decisions.
+Technical readers need concrete evidence to support their decisions.

 The platform serves 10,000+ developers while maintaining 99.9% uptime and holding SOC 2 certification.

-The inclusion of evidence helps readers trust that statements have factual basis.
+Including evidence helps readers trust that statements have a factual basis.
 Include metrics, certifications, and case studies when available.

 Balance detail with clarity

-The text should demonstrate professional knowledge through detailed explanations while using straightforward language that readers can understand.
+Your text should show professional knowledge through detailed explanations while using straightforward language readers can understand.

-The system operates through standard web protocols which maintain compatibility with all systems.
+The system operates through standard web protocols that maintain compatibility with all systems.

-The text should maintain its expert tone through specific details while using simple language that readers can understand.
+Your text should keep its expert tone through specific details while using simple language readers can understand.
 Avoid jargon unless your audience specifically uses it.

 Test with non-technical readers

-Before releasing content to the public you should request a non-technical person to review it.
+Before you release content publicly, ask a non-technical person to review it.

-Your content becomes effective when non-technical readers can understand its meaning.
+Your content is effective when non-technical readers can understand it.
 If they can grasp the concepts, technical readers will find it accessible too.

 Content types for technical products

 Technical copywriting spans multiple formats.
 Product pages need clear feature explanations.
-Documentation requires step-by-step instructions.
+Documentation needs step-by-step instructions.
 API documentation demands precision and examples.
 Blog posts educate audiences about technical concepts.
 Email sequences guide users through onboarding.
-Each format requires different approaches while maintaining clarity.
+Each format needs different approaches while keeping clarity.

 Voice of customer research